Yuzhe98/galpy/Possible-galpy-extensions.md

 Introduction
 -------------

 The following is a brief list of possible extensions that would be useful to implement.
 I am not directly working on any of these and am not planning on it, but if you want to add something along these lines to galpy, I would be happy to consult.
 To be accepted in the main repository through pull request all extensions should at the very least add documentation to the API and tests to the test suite.
+Please let the maintainer of the code know if you start working on one of these.

 Some of these are simple and could be done quickly as part of learning how to work with galpy.
 Other would require more significant changes to the structure of galpy.
 The larger extensions are marked by *